How to take your students outside

 Put some excitement in your Life Systems and Earth and Space Systems strands.
 Children are ‘naturally’ curious and fascinated by their natural surroundings.
 Take advantage of this and have them safely explore and discover first hand.

 With childhood obesity and type 2 diabetes rates higher than ever and children spending record times in front of screens, it is more important than ever to reconnect them with their natural environment and get them moving.
-‘Free range’ kids are healthier and learn to manage their own risks better when they are free to experience the outdoors (and minor injuries).
+‘Free range’ kids are healthier and learn to manage their own risks better when they are free to experience the outdoors (and scrapes and bumps).
 You need not be an expert in natural science or outdoor education to take your students outside.
-Plan a bit and let nature help you teach.
-This is experiential education; learn with them.
+Plan and let nature help you teach.
+This is experiential education; learn about your natural surroundings with them.
 Your enthusiasm, fascination, curiosity and care for the environment and your students are mostly what are important.
 Plan a safe experience by considering what the worst likely thing is that can happen in the area and plan and create rules accordingly.
 Here are some suggestions.

 - Visit the site by yourself first.
 Determine the safety issues (poison ivy, water, etc.), boundaries and learning potential.
 If possible, walk the area with someone more experienced the first time.